 One of the focuses of my long practicum has been helping my students to develop their writing skills.
 In my job as a support worker, I have been fortunate to watch a team of two master teachers go through the writing process with students.
 I love their approach of breaking down the writing process into steps.
 I have decided to try out the process in my own practice.

 I copied this wonderful visual of the writing steps from the teacher I work with.
+I cannot thank him enough for sharing his ideas and materials. |

-The first step involves gathering ideas.
+gathering ideas.
 At this point in the writing process "Anything goes" Students use webs to get down any idea that comes to their heads.
 If you have never heard of webbing process.
-I highly recommend checking it out in the book 50 Literacy Strategies: Step by Step by Gail E. Tompkins.
-It is full of great ways to incorporate literacy across the curriculum.
-I constantly refer to it during my planning.
+I highly recommend checking it out in the book

 In our case we focused our first writing project on ourselves.
 You know what they say; "Write what you know!"

-The next step is to organize and prioritize ideas.
+organize and prioritize ideas.
 The students took another look at their webs and chose the ideas that they wanted to write about and develop.
 The great part of the organizing process is that it helps to focus the writer and lays a foundation on which to build a solid piece of writing.
 I scaffolded both the webbing and organizing processes for my students.

 Warning!
 The writing process gets messy.
 This is a good thing:)